 Even though rechargeable batteries are made from nickel and cadmium, which are toxic heavy metals, rechargeable batteries still reduce toxic wastes and save money.
 One rechargeable battery can replace up to 150 alkaline and even more zinc-carbon throw-a-ways, all of which contain heavy metals.
 Rechargeables save money too: General Electric calculates that someone who uses 75 AA disposable batteries a year would save $321.50 over a four year period by using rechargeable batteries.

 Recycling household batteries keeps them out of the environment, while reducing our exposure to these dangerous heavy metals and reclaiming a valuable resource to be used in other products.
-In Marshall County, you can drop off your dead dry-cell batteries for recycling at any one of the following locations:
+Bring all batteries to the Recycle Depot.

 Dry-cell Battery Recycling Process